unkarelian/timeline-memory/README.md

 3. The AI summarizes all messages from the previous chapter end to that message

 The button only appears if "End Chapter" is enabled in Message Buttons settings.

+#### Auto-Summarize

+Auto-Summarize automatically creates chapters when your chat reaches a certain length, without manual intervention.

+**How it works:**
+1. Set a **Threshold (N)** - the number of messages that must accumulate before triggering
+2. Set a **Buffer (X)** - recent messages to exclude from endpoint selection
+3. When messages since last chapter >= N + X, the AI selects an optimal endpoint
+4. A chapter is automatically created at that point

+**To enable:**
+1. Check "Enable Auto-Summarize"
+2. Select an **Auto-Summarize Profile** (must support function calls)
+3. Adjust Threshold and Buffer as needed (defaults: N=50, X=10)

+**Example:** With N=50 and X=10, when 60 messages accumulate since the last chapter, the AI will analyze messages 1-50 and select the best chapter endpoint.

 #### Viewing & Editing Summaries